juancgarcia/timer_js/readme.md

 ## Stop Watch

+### This solution's notes

+My solution introduces a boolean variable to keep track if we're paused or running.
+The pause button toggles the state, but does so by leaving the interval running instead of clearing it.
+What problem can you think this introduces by not clearing and recreating the interval each time we press the pause or start buttons?

+### Original description follows

 We've been tasked with building out the behavior for a digital stopwatch, the interface for which is in `index.html`.

 [Here's a working version of the app](http://ga-wdi-exercises.github.io/timer_js/).